harry-finch/FabtrackJS/README.md

 - **Database Connection Errors**: Verify your MySQL server is running and the credentials in `.env` are correct.
 - **Missing Dependencies**: Run `npm install` to ensure all dependencies are installed.
 - **Port Already in Use**: Change the PORT in your `.env` file if 8080 is already in use.

-## Contributing

-This project follows the [Contributor Covenant](http://contributor-covenant.org/version/2.0/0/) Code of Conduct.

 ## License